 Scott Marston was appointed to the Board in July 2016 following the merger of Guide Dogs Tasmania with VisAbility.
 Scott has been a member of the Guide Dogs Tasmania Board since December 2012 and Vice President since February 2015.
 Scott is currently CEO of Earworx Pty Ltd and was previously Deputy CEO TasTAFE and immediately before that was Deputy Secretary with the Tasmanian State Government Department of Premier and Cabinet.
 Scott has a Bachelor of Business Degree and holds post graduate qualifications in Project Management and Franchising.

 As a Chartered Accountant, and member of the Australian Restructuring, Insolvency and Turnaround Association, Hayden has almost 20 years’ experience in both the UK and Australia.
 Hayden is currently a Partner in KPMG’s Restructuring Services Division, with a career focus on financial restructuring and turnaround assignments to assist businesses across a range of industries and geographies, having worked in a number of roles in professional practice, and for the Financial Services Authority in London.

-Mr Constantine is an Executive Director of Patersons Securities Limited, having joined Patersons in 1985.
+Mr Constantine is an Executive Director of Canaccord Genuity Patersons (Formerly Patersons Securities Limited), having joined in 1985.
 He became an Executive Director in 1990 and has been Head of Corporate Finance since 1999.
 He has significant experience in sourcing and evaluating investment proposals, negotiating and structuring transactions and executing equity issues in the Australian market place.
 Aaron played a meaningful role in raising funds for the “Building our Vision” campaign and has been Chairman of the Guide Dog Foundation since its establishment.